MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/platform/ios.md

 ---
 title: "UrhoSharp iOS and tvOS Support"
-description: "iOS and tvOS Specific Setup and Features for UrhoSharp." ms.prod: xamarin ms.assetid: 7B06567E-E789-4EA1-A2A9-F3B2212EDD23
+description: "This document discusses iOS and tvOS support for UrhoSharp.
+It describes how to create a project, configure and launch Urho, and perform a custom embed of Urho." ms.prod: xamarin ms.assetid: 7B06567E-E789-4EA1-A2A9-F3B2212EDD23
 author: charlespetzold
 ms.author: chape
 ms.date: 03/29/2017
 ---

 # UrhoSharp iOS and tvOS Support

-_iOS and tvOS Specific Setup and Features_

 While Urho is a portable class library, and allows the same API to be used across the various platform for your game logic, you still need